Fookuse peateema taust

 - Eurostat (Euroopa Liidu statistikaamet): COVID-19: Statistics serving Europe

 - Organisation for Economic Co-operation and Development.
-Tackling coronavirus (COVID‑19)
+Building a resilient recovery.
+Emerging stronger from the COVID-19 pandemic

 - World Economic Forum.
 Covid Action Platform